 Come to Me

-Rego has often discussed the influence that literature has had on her work.
-This lithograph is taken from a series made in response to Charlotte Bronte's novel, Jane Eyre (1847).
+Rego often discussed the influence that literature had on her work.
+This lithograph is taken from a series made in response to Charlotte Bronte's novel Jane Eyre (1847).
 In her illustrations for the book, Rego reveals and meditates upon the unsettling nature of Jane Eyre's life, whilst also showing Eyre herself to be a strong and powerful individual.
-In the same series of prints, Rego also explores Jean Rhys's novel Wide Sargasso Sea (1966).
+In the same series of prints, Rego also explored Jean Rhys's novel Wide Sargasso Sea (1966).
 In combining both texts, Rego explores the complexity that underlies a single narrative.
-Writer and critic, Marina Warner comments that in this series Rego explores "the conditions of her own upbringing, her formation as a girl and woman, and the oscillation between stifling social expectations and liberating female stratagems".
+Writer and critic Marina Warner comments that in this series Rego explores "the conditions of her own upbringing, her formation as a girl and woman, and the oscillation between stifling social expectations and liberating female stratagems".

 Although made many years later, this image is reminiscent of Rego's earlier political collages.
 There is a flurry of chaotic human activity and as in the early compositions the background and foreground merge whilst the absurd characters, part human and part creature, play out a tragic scene.
-In this seemingly unreal space, which is neither inside nor outside, there appears to be something unsettling going on: a woman holds an injured child, whilst two more children in the forefront seem to be pleading, crying, or running away.
-Most odd of all though, is that all of these mentioned figures wear rabbit masks.
+In this seemingly unreal space, which is neither inside nor outside, there appears to be something unsettling going on: a woman holds an injured child, while two more children in the forefront seem to be pleading, crying, or running away.
+Strangest of all, though, is that all of these mentioned figures wear rabbit masks.
 Identity is covered, even erased, as is the sad result of war.

 The painting not only recalls grotesque scenes made by the likes of George Grosz and Otto Dix, The New Objectivity artists who made comment on the utter chaos of war time Germany.
-It also brings to mind the work of the Belgian painter and printmaker, James Ensor.
-Ensor, like Rego was interested in using masks and other elements of theatrical staging as a tool of contrast that in turn powerfully reveals the most real, and sometimes most disturbing of human behaviours and emotions.
-Both artists seem to convey that when a mask goes on, people really are capable and subject to the most terrible of horrors.
+It also brings to mind the work of the Belgian painter and printmaker James Ensor.
+Ensor, like Rego, was interested in using masks and other elements of theatrical staging as a tool of contrast that in turn powerfully reveals the most real, and sometimes most disturbing of human behaviors and emotions.
+Both artists seem to convey that when a mask goes on, people really are capable of committing, and subject to, the most terrible of horrors.

 Pastel on paper aluminium - Collection of the Tate, United Kingdom